varunnavie/Face_tracker/README.md

 11. **`config.json` driven** — all tunable parameters (skip frames, similarity threshold, patience, etc.) in one file
 12. **CLI overrides** — `--source` and `--config` flags for flexible deployment
 13. **Live annotated display** — OpenCV window with bounding boxes, face IDs, visitor count HUD, FPS
-14. **Optional output video saving** — write annotated video to file via `save_output_video` config flag
-15. **Graceful shutdown** — remaining active tracks are flushed as exits when stream ends or user presses `q`
+14. **Graceful shutdown** — remaining active tracks are flushed as exits when stream ends or user presses `q`
-16. **Modular, replaceable components** — each module is independently testable and swappable
+15. **Modular, replaceable components** — each module is independently testable and swappable

 ---